PythonOptimizers/opal/doc/reference/source/tutorial.rst

 -------------------

 A wrapper is actually a description of communication between the target algorithm and OPAL.
-This shoulds show at least the follwoing information:
+This shoulds show at least the following information:

 #.
-How the parameter values are transfered from OPAL to the target algorithm and how
+How the parameter values are transferred from OPAL to the target algorithm and how
    they are set as ready to execute algorithm.

 #.
 How the algorithm is invoked to solve a problem whose name is provided by OPAL.

 #.
 How the elemetary measure values are collected from the executtion result and
-   transfered to OPAL.
+   transferred to OPAL.

 There are two options to create a wrapper.
 The first case demands an :ref:`executable wrapper<creating_of_wrapper>` and some :ref:`statements to declare this to OPAL<declaration_to_opal>`.